 - Affected Job the job that will be impacted if the risk outcome occurs. - Risk Description the negative outcome (or in the case of an opportunity, the positive outcome), that might occur if not successfully mitigated. - Mitigation Plan budgeted tasks or activities to reduce the consequences.
 Identifies the Job number where the mitigation activity is budgeted in the project baseline.
 Note that the mitigation responsibility is often in a different job from the affected job. - Deadline sets a date (or event) when the risk will be retired.
-If not retired, then the consequences will be accepted and contingency drawn, if necessary, to cover it - Owner i.e. the person assigned by the Project to be responsible for reporting the status of the risk.
+If not retired, then the consequences will be accepted and contingency drawn, if necessary, to cover it. - Owner i.e. the person assigned by the Project to be responsible for reporting the status of the risk.
 Can be the job manager responsible for the mitigation effort, the job manager of the affected job, or a line manager.
 Can change with time. - Current Status: status of the risk and any mitigation activities.
-The owner is responsible for keeping this information up to date. - Likelihood probability that the risk will materialize, in bands (See Table 3-1). - Consequences categorization of impact, in bands (See Table 3-2). - Risk Ranking categorization dependent on likelihood and impact (See Table 3-3). - Impacts Cost Impact, Schedule Impact, and Basis of Estimate.
+The owner is responsible for keeping this information up to date. - Likelihood probability that the risk will materialize, in bands (See Error!
+Reference source not found.). - Consequences categorization of impact, in bands (See Error!
+Reference source not found.). - Risk Ranking categorization dependent on likelihood and impact (See Error!
+Reference source not found.). - Impacts Cost Impact, Schedule Impact, and Basis of Estimate.
 Provides estimates in terms of dollars for cost impact and months for schedule (only maximum impact shown minimum assumed to be zero).
 Indicator of the impacts/calls on cost or schedule contingency if the risk materializes.
 Basis estimate briefly describes what these impacts were based upon.